zhuminjie/OpenSeesPyDoc/docs/bg-particle.rst

       * ``'line'`` -- ``range = [*p1, *p2]``, coordinates of two end points of the line
       * ``'point'`` -- ``range = [*p1]``, coordinates of the point
    :type range: list[float]

+   :param nump: number of particles in x, y and z directions

+   :type nump: list[int]

    :param initial: optional initial velocity or pressure